-NOTE: The Department is authorized to reserve up to 0.5 percent of funds appropriated for most ESEA programs, including 21st CCLC, and to pool such funds for use in evaluating any ESEA program.
-The Department used this authority to pool \$3,366 thousand of evaluation funding from this program in fiscal year 2016, and it may reserve a similar amount for pooled evaluation purposes in fiscal years 2017.
+NOTE: The Department is authorized to reserve up to 0.5 percent of funds appropriated for most ESEA programs, including this one, and to pool such funds for use in evaluating any ESEA program.
+The Department used this authority to pool \$1,542 thousand of evaluation funding from this program in fiscal year 2017 and expects to reserve funds for pooled evaluation in fiscal year 2018.

-This section presents selected program performance information and results based on GPRA goals, objectives, measures, and performance targets.
-Achievement of program results is based on the cumulative effect of the resources provided in previous years, and the resources and efforts invested by those served by this program.
-The tables below do not have 2018 targets because the Administration is not requesting funding for this program and, therefore, no targets have been established.
+This section presents selected program performance information, including, for example, GPRA goals, objectives, measures, and performance targets and data, and an assessment of the progress made toward achieving program results.
+Achievement of program results is based on the cumulative effect of the resources provided in previous years, as well as the resources and efforts invested by those served by this program.
+The tables below do not have 2019 targets because the Administration is not requesting funding for this program.

-Goal: To establish community learning centers that help students in high poverty, low performing schools meet academic achievement standards, that offer a broad array of additional services designed to complement the regular academic program, and that https://www2.ed.gov/rschstat/eval/other/cclcfinalreport/cclcfinal.pdf offer families of students opportunities for educational development.
+Goal: To establish community learning centers that help students in high poverty, low performing schools meet academic achievement standards, that offer a broad array of additional services designed to complement the regular academic program, and that offer families of students opportunities for educational development.